dziegler/django-css/README.rst

 Changes from 1.0.0, aka the version from google code
 ****************************************************

-django-css was previously using django-compress_ for versioning and compression, and it now uses django_compressor_.
-The switch was made because I found django_compressor to be much more elegant, and simpler to use.
+Django-css was previously using django-compress_ for versioning and compression, and it now uses django_compressor_.
 The main reasons being that with django_compressor, css/js files are included in the template itself, not in settings, and versioning is much cleaner.
-Special thanks to Christian Metts and Andreas Pelme for all their hard work on django_compressor and django-compress.
+Version 2 requires much less setup and is easier to use, but is not compatible with version 1.

 .. _django-compress: http://code.google.com/p/django-compress/
 .. _django_compressor: http://github.com/mintchaos/django_compressor/tree/master

+Special thanks to Christian Metts and Andreas Pelme for all their hard work on django_compressor and django-compress.

 Dependecies